Skip to Content

 Magic Hour

-Magic Hour is a gorgeous rooftop (on the 18th floor) year-round, but in December, the decorations are changed to make the bar look like a “Pink Winter Lodge – Frosted Edition”.
+Magic Hour is a gorgeous rooftop (on the 18th floor) year-round, but in December, the decorations are changed to make the bar look like a “Pink Winter Lodge – Neon Frost Edition”.
 Expect hanging snowy branches, a sparkling white gondola, a winter white fireplace flocked with icy garland, a frosted white Christmas tree – all set to the backdrop of the Empire State building.
 There’s also a winter-themed cocktail and food menu.
 Reservations are essential.

-• Opening hours: Monday – Wednesday 3pm – midnight; Thursday 3pm – 2am; Friday 3pm – 4am; Saturday 11.30am – 4am; Sunday 11.30am – midnight.
-There’s a Sunday brunch from 11.30am – 3.30pm.
+• Opening hours: Monday – Wednesday 3pm-midnight; Thursday 3pm-2am; Friday 3pm-4am; Saturday 11.30am-4am; Sunday 11.30am-midnight.
+There’s a Sunday brunch from 11.30am-3.30pm.

 • Address: 485 7th Ave (Midtown Manhattan)